lk-geimfari/mimesis/docs/schema.rst

 Almost, because an instance of :class:`~mimesis.schema.Fieldset` accepts keyword argument **i**.

-I don't have an idea why should you do this, but you can override the name of keyword argument **i** for a given field:
+While it may not be necessary in most cases, it is possible to override the default name of a keyword argument **i** for a specific field.

+Let's take a look at the example:

 .. code:: python